Neymar"s tears worry nervous Brazilians

 The world's most expensive footballer had just scored the second of Brazil's two extra-time goals, finally subduing Costa Rica's stubborn resistance -- and getting a monkey off the star-studded team's back.

 At the final whistle, the striker -- described as a genius by his coach Tite and a petulant brat by his many detractors -- sank to the turf, sobbing.
+Later, Neymar tweeted that "these were tears of joy, of having overcome."

 "It's one of the big images of the World Cup: Neymar, alone, collapsed and in floods of tears," the UOL esporte blog said.